Författare

 Simon Barnes

-Simon Barnes är en uppskattad författare inom Djur och Natur och Naturvetenskap och teknik med totalt 8 böcker tillgängliga på Bokkollen, utgivna hos Simon & Schuster Ltd, Ebury Publishing.
+Simon Barnes är en uppskattad författare inom Djur och Natur och Naturvetenskap och teknik med totalt 8 böcker tillgängliga på Bokkollen, utgivna hos Simon & Schuster Ltd, Ebury Publishing, Octopus Publishing Group.

 Letar du efter något nytt att läsa?
-Prova History of the World in 100 Plants – ett annat uppskattat verk av Simon Barnes.
+Prova How to Be a Bad Birdwatcher 20th Anniversary Edition – ett annat uppskattat verk av Simon Barnes.

 På Bokkollen gör vi det enkelt att navigera i Simon Barness författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.